Sign up & start saving!

 You can use your card in France for most things, but if you want to shop at the street markets, you’ll need cash — ATMs are typically onsite.
 Places like Porte de Clignancourt and Les Puces de Montreuil in Paris have some amazing deals for things you never thought you’d find.

 Don’t bother with traveler’s checks — they’re expensive and inconvenient.
-There’s a commission when you cash traveler’s checks and you’ll wait in long lines at the bank.
+There’s a commission when you cash traveler’s checks, and you’ll wait in long lines at the bank.

 The euro comes in the denominations of €5, €10, €20, €50, €100, €200 and €500.

-Euros are a major international currency, you can buy euros at banks, exchange offices, at the airport – the list goes on.
+Euros are a major international currency, and you can buy euros at banks, exchange offices, at the airport – the list goes on.
 You will get a better deal if you wait to buy euros in France, even better if you make an ATM withdrawal using a no ATM fee and no foreign transaction fee debit or travel card.

 If you want some cash in your pocket when you land, compare the following foreign cash providers.